 - it is regulated by that body; and

-- neither condition 1 or 2 is met, by reason only that no such regulatory body exists in the country or territory, but (1) or (2) below is met:
+- condition 1 is not satisfied by reason only that no such regulatory body exist in the country or territory

-- the scheme is established in a Member State of the European Union, Norway, Iceland or Liechtenstein, or
+a) the scheme is established in another member State, Norway, Iceland or Liechtenstein; or

 Tax recognition conditions